ghhyc/Web-Scraping-Challenge/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-This assignment aims to build a web application that scrapes four different websites for the Mission to Mars data and displays the information on a single HTML page.
+This assignment aimed to learn web scraping to extract information from the NASA Science Mars Exploration website.
+Using the Chrome Developer tool to identify HTML components, Beautiful Soup/Splinter to automate a web browser and perform the scrape, MongoDB for storing data, and Flask for creating the web application for displaying the data.
+This scrape lesson collected the following planet information:

-The following steps is used in order to complete this objective:
+The following steps is used in order to complete this task:

 ## Scraping

+The initial scraping uses Jupyter Notebook, Beautiful Soup, Panda, and Requests/Splinter.

 ### NASA Mars News